1. The Problem: Setup Decisions Lock the Outcome

 The mistake: spending on décor while ignoring function (ventilation, waterproofing, durable floors) or ignoring high-signal areas (kitchen/bath).

-The fix: validate rent lift with comparables and prioritize upgrades that reduce maintenance calls and raise rent defensibly.
+The fix: validate market rent using comparables and prioritize upgrades that reduce maintenance calls and support defensible pricing.

 3.2 Ambiguous Utility Structures (Single Meter / Multi-Unit Homes)